Bill Bensley is the game-changing designer creating hotels with a difference all over the world. By Emma Love

 Rather than buying new, wherever possible Bensley likes to reuse secondhand furniture and objects found at auctions, flea markets and antiques fairs in Europe, which get shipped to Asia and stored.
 ‘If you haven’t been to the Newark Antiques & Collectors Fair in Nottinghamshire, you haven’t lived,’ he quips.
 ‘The clients really like it: they get unique pieces, but it’s recycling on a big scale.’

-As an example he cites the just-opened Fairmont Hanoi, which is themed around opera at the turn of the century.
+As an example he cites the just-opened Capella Hanoi, which is themed around opera at the turn of the century.
 ‘There are perhaps 3,000 vintage items; some from France, some from England.
 I’ve collected 120 pairs of opera glasses and 50 pairs of opera gloves that we’ve put together in a display.’

-It’s hard to imagine how Bensley finds time to source these pieces himself – his 120-strong team usually has around 40 hotels on the go at once – let alone stick to his daily routine, which involves leaving the office at 5.30pm, taking his five Jack Russells on a five-kilometre run, followed by a two-hour Thai massage while he checks his emails.
+It’s hard to imagine how Bensley finds time to source these pieces himself – his 120-strong team usually has around 40 hotels on the go at once – let alone stick to his daily routine, which involves leaving the office at 5.30pm, taking his six Jack Russells on a five-kilometre run, followed by a two-hour Thai massage while he checks his emails.
 Somehow he also manages to find time for his new hobby of drawing portraits (around 20 pastel sketches are strewn around the floor of his suite during our chat), and to go on holiday for three months of the year.
 He goes fishing in Mongolia annually and in April plans to tour Central Asia by train.